TheAntag0nist/TheAntag0nist/README.md

 ## Hi there, I'm Rurik! 👋
 I'm a software developer with a keen interest in graphics and game engines development.
-I have experience in programming with C++, and I'm particularly enthusiastic about working with the Vulkan SDK and OpenGL.
+I have experience in programming with C++, and I'm particularly enthusiastic about working with the Vulkan and OpenGL.
 About me

     🔭 I’m currently working on game engine development projects.